Thicke of the Night

-Thicke of the Night is an American late-night talk show starring Alan Thicke and broadcast in first-run syndication during the 1983–1984 TV season.
+Thicke of the Night is an American late-night talk show hosted by Alan Thicke that aired in first-run syndication during the 1983–84 television season.
+Produced as an alternative to NBC's The Tonight Show Starring Johnny Carson, the program premiered in September 1983 and combined celebrity interviews and musical performances with comedy sketches and a recurring ensemble of performers.

-Among the regulars on Thicke of the Night were Richard Belzer, Arsenio Hall, Rick Ducommun, Charles Fleischer, Gilbert Gottfried, Michael McManus, Chloe Webb, Isabel Grandin, Alvernette Jimenez, Tamara Champlin and Fred Willard.
-Tom Canning led the house band, and Fred Silverman was the show's producer.
-The announcer was Charlie Tuna.
+Thicke had previously hosted the Canadian daytime talk show The Alan Thicke Show.
+Regular performers on Thicke of the Night included Richard Belzer, Arsenio Hall, Rick Ducommun, Charles Fleischer, Gilbert Gottfried, Michael McManus, Chloe Webb and Fred Willard.
+Charlie Tuna served as announcer, and Tom Canning initially led the house band.

+The series received poor reviews and low ratings against Carson and was canceled after one season.